austinhuang0131/austinhuang0131.github.io/advertising.md

 Found more?
 [Ask __austinhuang#1076__](http://discord.me/0131) for edits. ~~No server owners that hate me kthx~~ By the way...

-1. **IT IS NOT SUGGESTED TO ADVERTISE IN THE COMMENT BOX IN THIS GIST** or register a GitHub account just for commenting here. **IF YOU HAVE TO DO SO, PLEASE ADVERTISE RESPONSIBLY.** For a long time, I have been tolerant enough and allow you to advertise here.
-Please don't challenge my limits. **Don't spam.
-Don't stick your damn finger at Ctrl+V. 1 comment per server.
-No bumps.** Or I'll let a script do the job for me (That is, delete every single comment, past and future).
-2. To add your *listing* server into this list your server must meet one of the criteria:
+1. To add your *listing* server into this list your server must meet one of the criteria:
 * 50+ members with a variety of listings, judged by myself
 * 200+ members and a partnership to my server

 ## Websites
-Sorted in size (Large to Small).
+Sorted in size (Large to Small) as of January 10, 2018.

 * [Discord Servers](http://discservs.co)
   * Largest (21000+ servers), second-most traffic, and probably oldest